 One of our primary goals is to build community.
 To get people out of their houses and cars and into a pleasant public space where they learn, engage in friendly conversation, work together, and just enjoy watching the garden grow.
 This is what some call “the third space” – a place that is not home and not work or school, but a third space where people gather and engage with each other and the broader community.

 Come and visit.
 Take a walk.
 Stop and chat a while.
 Bring your coffee or lunch and take a break (might you have a picnic table to donate?)
 Sign up for a plot of your own.
 Come and join us and enjoy life.
-Feel free to pick the weeds around the parameter, but the plots are for the gardeners.
+Feel free to pick the weeds around the perimeter, but the plots are for the gardeners.
 We look forward to meeting our neighbors and seeing you in the garden and at the Lacey Crossroads.

 The Lacey Crossroads Community Garden is in the Lacey Crossroads shopping plaza at the NW corner of the intersection of Yelm Highway SE and College Street.
 The garden is just outside the Lowe’s Garden Center.
 For mapping purposes, you can use the address of Lowe’s – 5610 Corporate Center Lane SE, Lacey, WA 98503.